Continuously Learning New Words in Automatic Speech Recognition: Experiments

 \subsection{Data}

-For the experiments we created two datasets.
-First, we created a \href{https://github.com/chuber11/earnings21-new_words-dataset}{new-words dataset} for the factorization approach experiments based on \cite{del2021earnings}.
-We extracted words from the categories named entity (of persons), acronym (abbreviations) and domain specific special word (products, events, laws, locations and organizations) from the annotations.
-Then, we manually filtered those occurring two or more times.
+For the experiments we created two data sets.
+First, we created a \href{https://github.com/chuber11/earnings21-new_words-dataset}{new-words data set} for the factorization approach experiments based on \cite{del2021earnings}.
+We extracted words from the categories named entity (of persons), acronym (abbreviations), and domain-specific special word (products, events, laws, locations, and organizations) from the annotations.
+Then, we manually filtered those that occurred two or more times.
 From that, we created a development split (15\,\% of the data, for hyperparameter optimization) and an evaluation split.
 Both contain a training set (for model adaptation) and a test set (for model evaluation).
 For each new word, one occurrence is used for the test set and the remaining ones for the training set.
-The histogram of the number of occurrences in the training set of the eval split is shown in Figure \ref{fig:hist}.
-We can see that for most new words we have only one training example, for a few examples more.
+For most new words, we have only one training example, for a few examples more.

 Second, we downloaded videos of \href{https://github.com/chuber11/cl_learning_datasets}{computer science lectures} with corresponding slides for the continual learning experiment from YouTube.
-The collected dataset consists of 66 lecture talks.
-From the slides (given as PDF file) we extracted words which were not in our training data and manually went over the output to filter for obvious errors, e.g., some words next to each other were merged by the text extraction process, but we did not modify the extracted words by content.
-This resulted in 3891 extracted words (2199 unique words) denoted new words.
+The data set collected consists of of 66 lecture talks.
+From the slides (given as PDF file) we extracted words that were not in our training data and manually went over the output to filter for obvious errors, e.g., some words next to each other were merged by the text extraction process, but we did not modify the extracted words by content.
+This resulted in 3891 extracted words (2199 unique words) that were denoted new words.

-To evaluate the overall performance of our models we report the WER on the Tedlium testset (1155 utterances, 2.6 hours).
+To evaluate the overall performance of our models, we report the WER on the Tedlium testset (1155 utterances, 2.6 hours).